 Information about Pamintuan Mansion

-The Pamintuan Mansion is considered as one of the biggest, elegant and most elaborately designed house in the whole of Angeles City.
-It stood the test of time.
-Its connection to the history of our country makes it an important piece of architecture.
-Nowadays, the house is no longer occupied by a resident for it now serves as a museum.
-The Pamintuan Mansion was named “Museo ng Kasaysayang Panlipunan ng Pilipinas" or the Museum of Philippine Social History.
-You can go through nine galleries that exhibits the different aspects of the “FIlipino Life”
+The Pamintuan Mansion is considered one of the biggest, most elegant, and most elaborately designed houses in the whole of Angeles City.
+Nowadays, the house is no longer occupied by a resident, for it now serves as a museum.
+Along with turning into a museum, it was also named the "Museo ng Kasaysayang Panlipunan ng Pilipinas" or the Museum of Philippine Social History.
+You can go through nine galleries that exhibit the different aspects of the "Filipino Life."

 The Mansion had many reincarnations, for it served many purposes for different groups and individuals.
-It was once the headquarters of General Antonio Luna in 1899; served as the Seat of the Philippine republic in May 1899; and was the site of the first anniversary celebration of the declaration of Philippine independence on 12 June 1899.
+It was once the headquarters of General Antonio Luna in 1899, the Seat of the Philippine republic in May 1899, and the site of the first-anniversary celebration of the declaration of Philippine independence on 12 June 1899.
 It was also the headquarters of General MacArthur in November 1899.
-Occupied by Japanese Kamikaze pilots during the Second World War.
-The Pamintuans sold the mansion to Pedro Tablante in 1959 who leased the property to the local government.
-Further, the Central Bank of the Philippines used the mansion as a regional office from 1993 to 2009, and in 2010 the ownership was transferred National Historical Commission.

-The History of the mansion is exhibited in the first gallery.
-On the second, various Philippine textiles, accessories, and weaving tools.
+The history of the mansion is exhibited in the first gallery.
+In the second, various Philippine textiles, accessories, and weaving tools can be found.
 Clothing styles of local fashion and culture can be seen in the third gallery.
-On the fourth one, scale models of traditional Filipino houses from across the country.
-Furniture of a 19th century, “bahay na bato” can be seen on the fifth gallery.
-Filipino musical compositions with individual listening facilities can be experienced in the sixth gallery.
-Traditional Filipino games, Philippine mythological creatures and traditional Filipino kitchen can be seen from the seventh to ninth gallery.
+Meanwhile, the fourth one houses scale models of traditional Filipino homes from across the country.